hyperf/hyperf/docs/en/db/quick-start.md

     Db::table('posts')->delete();
 });
 ```

-### Manually manage database transactions
+### Manual Database Transaction Management

-If you want to manually start a transaction and have complete control over rollback and commit, you can use `beginTransaction`, `commit`, `rollBack` methods:
+If you want to manually start a transaction and have full control over rollback and commit, you can use `beginTransaction`, `commit`, and `rollBack` of `Db`:

 ```php
 use Hyperf\DbConnection\Db;